 - A brief introduction to the question “What knowledge and tools are available to make sound choices and control the project?”

 Experienced lecturers will describe the latest thinking and approaches, explain methodologies and techniques as well as demonstrate – through numerous practical examples – how to implement this information in practice by engaging workshops and case studies.

 The course is based on the CEDA-IADC guidebook Dredging for Sustainable Infrastructure which was published in 2018.
 The publication contains a wealth of up-to-date knowledge pooled by an international team of scientists and practicing industry experts, and guided by an Editorial Board comprising members of CEDA and IADC.

 Each participant receives a set of comprehensive proceedings and at the end of the course, a Certificate of Achievement in recognition of the completion of the coursework.

 Date & Venue

-The seminar will be held on the 23rd and 24th of June 2020 in
+The seminar will be held on 1 and 2 December 2020 in

 Hotel Van der Valk Den Haag

 The Registration fee is € 995 per person (excl.
 VAT).
 This tuition includes access to all course proceedings, workshops, a copy of the book Dredging for Sustainable Infrastructure and VAT, and excludes travel costs and accommodation.
 There is a special rate of € 850 (excl.
 VAT) for CEDA Members and employees of IADC’s member companies.